Ldach/cs260-startup-example/README.md

 - **Frontend calls service endpoints** - Implemented with the fetch function
 - **Extra Note** The displayed layout info shows the grid values of the 10 buttons selected though a later implementation will change this to a link to play against those grid numbers instead.

+## DB deliverable

+For this deliverable I stored the layouts in the database.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - done!